ddrohan/mobile-app-dev-labs/session06/lab/md/step04.md

 CoffeeApi.get("/coffees/" + Base.googleToken);
 ```

-so now when we run the app we only see the current users coffees - here's mine!
+so now when we run the app we only see the current users coffees - here's mine (at the time of the request)

 ![](/session06/lab/img/lab0609.png)